milesdaudistel/notes/notes.md

 So, VMs are big and slow.
 Containers are small and fast.
 However, the more you modify in a container, the bigger it gets, and the more like a VM it becomes.

 Of course, python virtual environments also solve this problem, but that's just for python.
 Containers work for any piece of software you can think of.

+You should find that one article you've linked somewhere 'containers are not like VMs'.
+Also, simpler explanation: whenever you download a program and want to run it, it changes your computers environment.
+It could change, update, or delete just about anything on your operating system so that it can run.
+So you might potentially break an old program by installing a new one.
+How do you stop this from happening?
+A lot of people used virtual machines.
+If you mess something up in a virtual machine, you can just uninstall it or make another vm, whatever.

+The problem is that virtual machines are big.
+You have a whole other operating system on top of yours.
+It would be faster / easier to make a copy of just the files you needed.
+This is where containers come in.
+When you make a container, you make a special folder.
+Let's say you download Java 10.4.
+Java 10.4 needs file X.  Then you download C++17.
+C++17 needs file X too, but modified.
+If you do it in a container, C++17 will make a copy of file X, modify it, and keep it.
+No one outside the container can see modified X.

+If you did this using VMs, you would have 3 operating systems, totaling 48GB, and running a lot slower.
+If you do it with containers, you have 1 operating system, totaling 16GB + whatever is needed for modified X.
+Maybe with this above example, you should emphasize that it makes sure things don't break, and is simpler than a VM first.
+This is just a positive consequence of those things.

+Now instead of having 3 operating systems, you have 1 operating system, + 1 extra copy of file Think of it like version control (git) but for files on your operating system.
+Also think of it like smart files.
+The files might have symlinks to other files, but they never modify them.
 </details>

 <details>